How to Wash & Take Care of Your Makeup Brushes

 3. Gently squeeze the brush with fingers towards the tip to remove any makeup left in the bristle.

-Softly squeeze the bristle with finger to remove any makeup product left in the bristle hair.
+Softly squeeze the bristle with your finger to remove any makeup product left in the bristle hair.

 4. Rinse the brush with fresh water thoroughly.